elizabethadegbaju/Algorithms/README.md

 # Algorithms
- This is a collection of basic implementationss of line drawing algorithms, root finding algorithms, file compression algorithms, and searching algorithms using python
+ This is a collection of basic implementationss of polygon drawing algorithms, root finding algorithms, file compression algorithms, and searching algorithms using python